-We have audited the accompanying consolidated statement of financial position of Medicure Inc. [the "Company"] as of December 31, 2020, the related consolidated statements of net income (loss) and comprehensive income (loss), changes in equity and cash flows for the year ended December 31, 2020, and the related notes [collectively referred to as the "consolidated financial statements"].
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2020, and the results of its operations and its cash flows for the year ended December 31, 2020, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statement of financial position of Medicure Inc. [the "Company"] as of December 31, 2021 and 2020, the related consolidated statements of net loss and comprehensive loss, changes in equity and cash flows for each of the two years in the period ended December 31, 2021 and the related notes [collectively referred to as the "consolidated financial statements"].
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2021 and 2020, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2021 in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.